swcarpentry/git-novice/01-backup.md

 telling them how to reconstruct one file given the other.
 If we can break it down into pieces:

 1. The first line tells us that Git is using the Unix `diff` command to compare the old and new versions of the file.
 2. The second line tells exactly which [revisions](../../gloss.html#revision) of the file Git is comparing;
     `df0654a` and `315bf3a` are unique computer-generated labels for those revisions.
 3. The remaining lines show us the actual differences and the lines on which they occur.
-     The numbers between the `@@` markers indicate which lines we're changing;
+    In particular,
-     the `+` on the lines below show that we are adding lines.
+    the `+` markers in the first column show where we are adding lines.

 Let's commit our change: